 - 1. The Commission has reviewed each of the Health Licensing Boards listed in section 3D.21, Subdivision 1 and recommends that they each not sunset. - 2.
 The Commission has reviewed each of the other boards and councils listed in section 3D.21, Subdivision 1, and except as noted below, recommends that each not sunset. - a.
 Based on previous audit findings and recent re-structuring, the Commission recommends that the Council on Black Minnesotans be continued for two years and added to the 2014 Sunset Commission review schedule.
-The Office of the Legislative Auditor should conduct a financial audit of this Council in 2013, prior to its review by the Commission in the next cycle. - b.
-The Commission recommends that the Combative Sports Commission sunset, and its necessary functions be transferred to the Amateur Sports Commission.
-The Amateur Sports Commission should be renamed "The Minnesota Sports Commission," and its statutory duties amended to include those formerly carried out the by Combative Sports Commission.
+The Office of the Legislative Auditor should conduct a financial audit of this Council in 2013, prior to its review by the Commission in the next cycle.
+In addition, the Sunset Commission recommends that the Commission conduct an interim review of the Council by December 15, 2012.
+In its report to the Commission, the Council must submit an interim report and respond to issues raised in previous audits by the Office of the Legislative Auditor. - b.
+The Commission recommends that the Combative Sports Commission be reviewed in further detail.
+The Department of Administration, in collaboration with the Office of the Legislative Auditor, should conduct a program and financial review and report on the feasibility of a merger with the Amateur Sports Commission, and forming a Minnesota Sports Commission that includes functions of both entities.
+The Sunset Advisory Commission must review this report and make a recommendation to the Legislature by March 15, 2012 so that the Legislature may act within the 2012 legislative session.

-3. In order to promote efficiency and cost effective use of state resources, and to improve financial controls, the Commission recommends that each board and council be required to make full use of collaborative administrative support services.
+3. In order to promote efficiency and cost effective use of state resources, and to improve financial controls, the Commission recommends that each board and council reviewed by the Commission, including the Board of Cosmetology and the Barber Board, be required to make full use of collaborative administrative support services.
 These include services offered under the SMART program administered by the Department of Administration, or the Administrative Services Unit managed collectively by the Health Licensing Boards.
-In addition, the Department of Administration should have oversight authority for financial, contract, and legal matters for the non-Health Licensing Boards.